Joehoel/aoc/README.md

 2. Install Deno
 3. Run the code

 Simple as that.
 I'm not going to tell you how to clone the repository or how to install Deno.
-If you don't know how to do that, you're not that smart, and don't belong on GitHub.

 I am going to tell you how to run the code though, because I'm nice like that.